Menu

 Your leadership journey begins with understanding your strengths: your superpowers

-Your leadership superpowers are tucked away in your Belbin Individual Report.
 Moving beyond the characteristics of your individual Team Role strengths, the ‘Suggested Work Styles’ page of your report identifies your top four Belbin Team Roles in various combinations and offers words and phrases which summarise and help you articulate your approach.

 Learn how to flex without pulling yourself out of shape

-When working on understanding your strengths through the lens of leadership, the trick is to find the ‘quick wins’.
 These are the ways you can flex your style to lead your team and connect with them in the most meaningful way, without trying to pick up other attributes that risk pulling you out of shape altogether.
-Looking at Ash’s Self and Observer Perceptions, others see less of the detail focus than Ash does, and more of the entrepreneurial spirit the enthusiasm, drive and ability to make important business decisions at pace.

-In this case, there is some disparity between Ash’s perception and the strengths others see.
+In this case, there is some disparity between John’s perception and the strengths others see.
 We can use the ‘List of Observer Responses’ to drill down into the detail and make a strategic plan.

 Formulate your leadership growth plan

-Observers don’t see Ash’s accuracy and detail focus, so perhaps there are other qualities that Ash can draw on from amongst the top four Team Roles?
 In her webinar on authentic leadership, Lindsay Lalla, described how leaders might use their ‘List of Observer Words’ the collated feedback from colleagues within the Belbin Report – to choose two strengths to cultivate and two weaknesses to manage, in pursuit of a more effective leadership style.

 Getting to work

 Once you have the evidence about your own leadership style and an action plan, the next step is to put your learning into practice and supercharge your superpowers.
-It isn’t enough for Ash to declare an intention to be more challenging, or to leave the Completer Finisher work for someone else.

 A snapshot in time